Update: More Funds Needed for Hepatitis B Vaccination Programme in India

 The planned Vaccination Programme, requested by Hospital Administrators at Tsepal Tobkyed Hospital, will protect over 4000 monks and nuns at Namdroling Monastery in India.
 The cost of the programme is estimated to be just over 3 million Indian Rupees which is about £30,000.
 Of this, nearly £7,000 has already been raised through the generous support of students and friends of Pathgate Institute, but over £23,000 is still needed to buy the vaccines that will protect the lives of over 4000 monks and nuns at Namdroling Monastery.

 If you would like play an active part in supporting this Vaccination Programme, please send a payment through Paypal or by transfer to the Pathgate bank account.
-Please click on ‘Make a Donation’ to donate funds.
+Please click on ‘Make an Offering’ to donate funds.